MaineKuehn/usim/docs/source/topics/exceptions.rst

 The :py:exc:`~usim.Concurrent` exception model is made to integrate with Python's regular ``try``/``except`` exception handling machinery.
-Synchronous exceptions do not need any extra effort to handle, while :py:exc:`~usim.Concurrent` exceptions have the required, additional error handling built in.
+Synchronous exceptions do not need any extra effort to handle.
+The :py:exc:`~usim.Concurrent` exceptions have the required, additional error handling built in.
 To handle a :py:exc:`~usim.Concurrent` exception of a specific type, use ``except Concurrent[ExceptionType]`` instead of ``except ExceptionType``: